scmilee/Defense-Against-The-Dark-Arts/week4.md

 ## Ideas

-This week focuses on the topic of Software Vulnerabilities and common exploits for them on  modern computers, this is almost the exact opposite of last weeks defense strategies.
-The specific exploits covered are for windows systems, although there are similar exploits for other operating systems.
+This week focuses on the topic of Software Vulnerabilities and common exploits on  modern computers, this is almost the exact opposite of last weeks defense strategies.
+The specific exploits covered are for windows systems(on IE), although there are similar exploits for other operating systems.
 Our speaker Brad Antoniewicz works as a White hat hacker at Mcafee and really helped dispel a lot of the myths I had let myself believe about hacking.

 ### Primary Hacking Paths:
  - **Software Vulnerability**- This is where both of our Labs this week live.
 It's exploiting a programmers logic for your own good and it can happen in a variety of ways from not sanitizing your inputs from a client to something more complex like memory corruption.
 Either way this is caused by human error and lack of consideration for exploitation.